Change Started

 Wikipedia gives the following definition –

 “A lithium-ion battery or Li-ion battery is a type of rechargeable battery.
 Lithium-ion batteries are commonly used for portable electronics and electric vehicles and are growing in popularity for military and aerospace applications.
-The technology was largely developed by John Goodenough, Stanley Whittingham, Rachid Yazami, and Akira Yoshino during the 1970s–1980s, and then commercialized by a Sony and Asahi Kasei team led by Yoshio Nishi in 1991.”
+The technology was largely developed by John Goodenough, Stanley Whittingham, Rachid Yazami, and Akira Yoshino during the 1970s–1980s, and then commercialised by a Sony and Asahi Kasei team led by Yoshio Nishi in 1991.”

 Over the years, the usage and adoption of Lithium batteries have grown beyond mobile phones.
 Due to its high energy density, which can store a lot of energy without frequent recharging and almost zero maintenance costs, it has led to wide-scale adoption.

-The advent of electric transport systems and their rising popularity because they are environment friendly compared to fuel ones, has led to the massive demand for manufacturing lithium batteries.
+The advent of electric transport systems and their rising popularity because they are environmentally friendly compared to fuel ones, has led to the massive demand for manufacturing lithium batteries.
 According to Benchmark Minerals Intelligence, a price reporting agency, the demand for lithium-ion batteries has tripled since 2015.

 Such is the direction for technology, that interestingly in 2019, the Nobel Prize in Chemistry was given to John Goodenough, Stanley Whittingham, and Akira Yoshino “for the development of lithium-ion batteries”.